 Recycling Toward a Better Economy

-Waste will always be seen as waste – until it is put in a different perspective.
+Waste will always be seen as waste—until it is put in a different perspective.

 Most consumer products are seen as single-use and then trashed.
 What many people don’t realize is some of these products have the potential to be infinitely more valuable.
 When products made of glass, metal, paper, or plastic are recycled, what was initially single-use value is increased.
 The more these products are recycled and reused, the more value is put back into the economy.
 This contributes to a circular economy, where energy, resources, and money are conserved in the manufacturing of these everyday products.

-Click the dropdowns below to learn a little about the recyclability and value of common single-use consumer products.
+Learn about the recyclability and value of common single-use consumer products.

 Glass is 100% and infinitely recyclable, meaning most glass products can be continuously recycled with very little loss of material throughout the recycling process.
 New, or virgin, glass is made from a combination of sand, soda ash, limestone, and feldspar – all natural resources that are limited and impact the environment to collect.
 Every ton of used glass that is recycled saves over one ton of these resources, as well as saving electricity, oil, and energy needed for manufacturing.
 For manufacturers, using recycled glass instead of making virgin glass lowers the energy and water required to make glass products and extends the life of furnaces and other equipment.